International Student Policies

 Enroll for a minimum of 3 semester hours in a course or other credit-earning option.
 Students will be governed by the academic policies in place at the time they began their program.

 Other Contractual Students

 - Pay a $75 reactivation fee and enroll in a course or other credit-earning option.
 Students who choose this route will be governed by the academic policies in place at the time of their reactivated enrollment.

 - Pay the $75 reactivation fee and provide transcripts demonstrating academic progress (i.e., that they have attempted at least 3 credits) for each 12-month period whose anniversary is the date on which their most recently attempted Thomas Edison State University course or other credit-earning option began.
 Students who choose this route will be governed by the academic policies in place at the time of their original enrollment with the University.

 Military students with a valid Servicemembers Opportunity College (SOC) agreement with Thomas Edison State University, and who remain in “Inactive” status for five consecutive years must reapply for admission to return to the University and will be governed by the academic policies and degree programs in place at the time of their readmission.

-When students have received the Academic Program Evaluation showing how credits will apply to their degree program, they are urged to proceed with program planning and contact the Advisement Center at (888) 442-8372.
+When students have received the Academic Program Evaluation showing how credits will apply to their degree program, they are urged to proceed with program planning and contact the Office of Academic Advising at (888) 442-8372.
 Should it become necessary to temporarily “stop-out,” students are urged to officially request a Leave of Absence from the University at the end of their enrollment year.
 Please

 Note: Students are considered enrolled in the W. Cary Edwards School of Nursing when they pay the appropriate fees and submit the documents required for admission.
 Enrollment continues as long as at least 3 credits are earned in each 12-month period.